 “I like Cathy Horyn’s style, which is incisive and direct.
 I love the way Diane Pernet writes, too, she has a wicked sense of humor and personality.
 I like people who are themselves and write in a straightforward way.”

 You are in the process of publishing your first book.
 Do you have any heroes in fiction?

 “Anyone who has been in a David Lynch film.
 I’d love to swap lives with them.
 And I have a weakness for Suzy Banner, Suspiria’s main protagonist, which was beautifully shot by Dario Argento in 1977.
 She kills the nasty witch in the end.
 Anyone who does that is a hero for me.”

 What other exciting projects are on your horizon?

 “More texts!
 I’m finishing the writing of my first book, which focuses on fashion and design.
 It’ll be published in September.
 I also wrote my first feature for Encens magazine in Paris, which I’m very excited about.
 I have a lot on my plate and like it that way.”

 Interview by Antonia Nessen.
-Portrait of Philippe Pourhashemi shot by Filip Van Roe together with interviews of Dries Van Noten, Chris Van Asshe, Iris Van Herpen Diane Pernet, Robert Knoke and Hannah Marshall published in Contributor Magazine.
+Portrait of Philippe Pourhashemi shot by Filip Van Roe, together with Philippe’s interviews with Dries Van Noten, Kris Van Assche, Iris Van Herpen, Diane Pernet, Robert Knoke and Hannah Marshall, all published in the print issues of Contributor Magazine.